 If there are benefits you medically and ethically qualify for, it’s time you develop the medical evidence necessary to make that a reality.

 The rating the VA has assigned to you correlates to the benefit earned.
-If you are a 100% disabled Veteran getting $3,000 a month, that’s $3,000 that you don’t have to worry about earning, and as you save up those benefits, they can be the fuel you need to start your business.
+If you are a 100% disabled Veteran getting $3,000 a month.
+That’s $3,000 that you don’t have to worry about making, and as you save up those benefits, they can be the fuel you need to start your business.

 The benefits you earn are a tax-free down payment on starting an exciting new chapter in your life.

-If calling your own shots, being your own boss, setting your own hours, and maximizing your potential earning appeals to you–in the words of one famous Veteran entrepreneur: Just Do It.
+So, if calling your own shots, being your own boss, setting your own hours, and maximizing your earning potential appeals to you — in the words of one famous Veteran entrepreneur Phil Knight: Just Do It.